 What are Bedbugs and Why are they a Problem?

-- Bed bugs are small insects that feed on the blood of people and other animals and birds.
+- Bed bugs are small, flat insects that come out at night and feed on the blood of people and animals while they sleep.

-- They are oval with flat, rusty red colored bodies and they cannot fly or jump.
+- They are about the size of an apple seed, with rusty red colored bodies.
+They cannot fly or jump.